 The French word “Pastèque” comes from the Arabic “baṭīkh,” which means melon.

-Watermelon is believed to have originated in Africa and has been cultivated for thousands of years.
+Watermelon is believed to have originated in Africa where it’s been cultivated for thousands of years.
 Documentation of watermelon has even been found in ancient Egyptian tombs and was also popular in ancient Greece and Rome.
-From there, the fruit was introduced to other parts of Europe and eventually made its way to the Americas by European settlers.

 Riz – (Rice )- رُز” (ruzz):